Abu-Sameer-66/ClimaShock-Pakistan/README.md

 **Pakistan loses billions every year to climate-driven economic cascades.**

 The 2022 floods displaced 33 million people.
+Cotton collapsed 37.7%.
+Rice fell 21.5%.
+Inflation peaked at 30.8% the following year.
+GDP contracted to -0.41%.

-But nobody knew — in advance — how a rainfall anomaly in Sukkur would cascade into cotton collapse, food price spirals, and a national inflation crisis peaking at 30.8% the following year.
+But nobody knew — in advance — how a rainfall anomaly in Sukkur would cascade into a national economic crisis.

 The problem is not that the data does not exist.
 NASA, World Bank, and FAO publish decades of it — freely.

-**The problem is that nobody built a distributed system to find the causal chains hidden inside it.**

-**ClimaShock is that system.**
+**The problem is that nobody built a distributed system to find the causal chains hidden inside it.
+ClimaShock is that system.**

 ---